Using video conferencing to enable remote court proceedings had already been gathering momentum in recent years.

 This has challenged traditional assumptions and routines around justice and legal proceedings, but also has directed this field toward a bright future of opportunities for improvements in safety, security, accessibility, and equality within the justice system.
-As we enter the post-pandemic period, what are the challenges for courts as they plan for the future of remote courts?
+As we enter the post-pandemic period, what are the challenges for courts as they plan for the future of remote courts and video conferencing in court?
 What lessons have been learned?
 And how can the benefits be maximized in the longer term through optimized video conferencing solutions?

 Attitudes towards using video conferencing in court have changed